vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 ```
 scancel <job_id> or scancel -u <studentid>
 ```
+##### Exercise 5
+The sacct command can tell you information about both running jobs and finished jobs.
+It communicates with SLURM’s database of job information and can tell you lots of useful statistics about your jobs, such as how much memory and CPU they used.
+When you run sacct without any arguments, it will display a summary of all completed jobs in the system.
+This summary may include information such as job IDs, user names, job status, start and end times, and other job-related details.
+One can use the -j/--jobs flag, where it takes the job ID as the input.
+Trying running sacct without parameters or with -j flag and answer the following questions:
+1. How many Jobs completed
+2. How much of memory did you request and how much was used ?
+Can we use this to reduce the amount of memory requested next time ?

 We will continue with more SLURM jobs in the rest of our exercises.